 UQMind successfully combine the two things med students love most: free things and coffee.

-Morning teas are a time for med students to catch up with each other and have a break.
-They are also a time to have a think and chat about their current mental health and wellbeing- "how are you looking after yourself today?”
+Morning teas are a time for students to catch up with each other and have a break.
+They are also a time to think and have a chat about your current mental health and wellbeing- “How are you looking after yourself today?”

 Traditionally held during Mental Health Week in October, Blue Week is an initiative of the Australian Medical Student Association (AMSA) – designed to raise awareness of mental health issues.

-UQMind has created our own flavour of Blue Week, with a number of specialty events including the Wellness Festival on 11th September (ft. puppies, yoga, music) and a symposium.
-This year, UQMind’s Blue Week will run from the 9th to 13th September.
+UQMind has created our own flavour of Blue Week, with a number of specialty events including a Wellness Festival (ft. puppies, yoga, music) and a symposium.